MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/link-unfurling.md

 >
 > * Link unfurling isn't supported on Mobile clients.
 > * The link unfurling result is cached for 30 minutes.
-> * Only Adaptive Cards version 1.3 and earlier is supported in link unfurling.
+> * Link unfurling supports Adaptive Cards version 1.3 and earlier.
 > * Message extension commands aren't required for link unfurling.
-However, there must be at least one command in manifest as it's a mandatory property in message extensions.
-For more information, see [compose extensions](/microsoftteams/platform/resources/schema/manifest-schema).
+However, since `commands` is a required property in  `composeExtensions`,  it’s recommended to have at least one command in the manifest.
+For more information, see [compose extensions](/microsoftteams/platform/resources/schema/manifest-schema#composeextensions).

 The following image is an example of link unfurling when an Adaptive Card link is pasted into the Teams compose message area, the link unfurls into a card: